 A new “bundling” option for team players was offered this year: Up to four players could compete as a team and as four individual competitors — saving up to $30 on registration fees.

 We are delighted to offer two new sample puzzles created by our tournament constructors:

 Thank you to our sponsors and partners:

 The annual Minnesota Crossword Tournament offers sponsors an opportunity to be part of the only competition of its kind in the state.
 With the help of some of the top crossword constructors in Minnesota (and nationally – with Minnesota connections), the tournament is designed to be enjoyed by everyone from experts to amateurs.
 Last year more than 150 puzzlers and wordsmiths lined up to compete, and at least 200 competitors are expected this time around.
 Beyond the thrill of the competition, the Minnesota Crossword Tournament features an incredible venue – the beautiful Landmark Center in downtown Saint Paul.
 Companies that sponsor our events and programs receive statewide recognition, publicity and positive brand affiliation.
-If you are interested in learning more, please contact Greg Giles, Director of Development, at 651-366-6499 or email@example.com
+If you are interested in learning more, please contact Greg Giles, Vice President of Development and Community Engagement, at 651-366-6499 or email@example.com

 Meet the Puzzle Constructors

 George Barany is a Distinguished McKnight University Professor of Chemistry at the University of Minnesota College of Science and Engineering.
 His first New York Times puzzle, a collaboration with Michael Shteyman, appeared on a notable Sunday anniversary in January 2006.
 He has additional puzzles in The New York Times, as well as others in venues such as the Chronicle of Higher Education and The Wall Street Journal.
 Solve more than 300 puzzles from Barany and Friends.